angadn/productineering/README.md

 Oftentimes, one may find *Applications* requiring a combination of two or more entities, that are illegal if they exist independent of each other.
 For instance, a `UserProject` allows us to authenticate a `User` for a particular `Project` in our RESTful APIs.
 These are known as *Aggregate Roots*.
 Of course, `User` by itself will be an aggregate root for *Applications* that update the User profile.
 It is the identification of these aggregates that in fact, define our repository interfaces.

 ### Specifications
 Repositories successfully separate persistence technology from business rules.
 However, certain domain-layer rules often become implicit in the implementation of the Repository interface.
-Take for example, the fact that all `Project` must contain at least one `User` in its `owners` field.
+Take for example, the fact that all `Project`s must contain at least one `User` in its `owners` field.
 This is a domain-level constraint, that is now checked inside the persistence-code of an implementation of the Repository.

 Specifications are a pattern to make domain-level relationships explicit, so that changes in the persistence-layer are guaranteed to enforce them.